-Curious Minds is a six-month program that combines two residential camps—a summer and winter camp—and a mentoring program that takes place in between.
+Curious Minds is a six-month program that combines two camps—a summer virtual and winter residential camp—and a mentoring program that takes place in between.

-The residential camps will enable the girls to explore all aspects of science, technology, engineering and maths through guest lectures, interactive sessions, practicals and field trips.
+The camps will enable the girls to explore all aspects of science, technology, engineering and math through guest lectures, interactive sessions, practical’s and field trips.